 - 3 pounds fresh spinach OR 2 10-ounce packages frozen chopped spinach

-- 1/2 cup soy milk (or other non-dairy milk substitute)
+- 1/2 cup soy milk (or another non-dairy milk substitute)

-In a medium sized saucepan, bring the water to a simmer and add the entire packed of onion soup or dip mix, stirring well to combine.
+In a medium-sized saucepan, bring the water to a simmer and add the entire packet of onion soup or dip mix, stirring well to combine.

 Once the onion mix is completely dissolved, add the fresh spinach (or frozen spinach).
 If you don't have time to thaw out your frozen spinach first, that's fine.

 Lower the heat to medium and continue to cook for five minutes, stirring occasionally, until the spinach is almost cooked, but not overcooked.